jflamy/owlcms4/README.md

 Thanks to Anders Bendix Nielsen (Denmark) and Alexey Ruchev (Russia) for their support, feedback and help testing this version of the software.

 See the file [pom.xml](pom.xml) for the list of Open Source software used in the project.
+In particular, this project relies heavily on the [Vaadin](https://vaadin.com) application framework, and their long-standing support for open-source software.